deelaaa/Data-Science-Project/Data Visualization/README.md

 - and 75% are 35 years old

 *Gender contribute the most in programming community*

 ![image](https://github.com/deelaaa/Data-Science-Project/assets/129021858/cc28360a-6bf4-4ee2-95b6-d08c00968f66)
+- From the previous pie chart we can see that most of the developers are man rather than woman with 93.2% and 6.8% respectively.
+- Woman is classify as insufficient representation in programming community.
+- Hence we should encourage more woman to pursue their career as developers by promoting programs such as WomenInTech to create a balance gender in programming community.

 *Education level to join programming community*
 ![image](https://github.com/deelaaa/Data-Science-Project/assets/129021858/b8feaf5f-7cf1-454c-8bac-83799e75d454)